scottish-pl-institute/spls/meetings/2025/december/index.md

 * Olivia Weston (University of Glasgow)
 * Vikraman Choudhury (University of Strathclyde)
 * Kim Worrall (University of Edinburgh)
+* Paul Keir (University of the West of Scotland)
+* Jacob Trevor (University of Glasgow)
+* Thomas E. Hansen (University of St Andrews)
+* Sean Watters (University of Strathclyde)
+* Sean Moss (University of Birmingham)
+* Edwin Brady (University of St Andrews)
+* Wim Vanderbauwhede (University of Glasgow)

 and some people who prefer not to be listed here.
-(Last updated: 16 November 2025)
+(Last updated: 20 November 2025)

 ### COVID Information